 RHoK is a global hackathon that takes part twice a year.
 It was started in 2009 by Google, NASA, Yahoo!, Microsoft and the World Bank, and since then RHoK has been bringing together thousands of people around the world to create open source solutions that can save lives and alleviate suffering.
 RHoK Melbourne events encourage participants to develop solutions that can be used, in particular, to help people prepare for and respond to natural disasters.
 Melbourne is again taking part in the next global RHoK event in June this year.

-The next global hack weekend will be on December 7-8, 2013.
-We are currently recruiting new problem owners and hackers, and will had an information session on 12 November.
-You can view the video recording of the session here.
+The next global hack weekend will be on May 31 and June 1, 2014.
+We are currently recruiting new problem owners and hackers.
 Sign up to our Meetup group to keep up to date with the latest news and events.

-RHoK Melbourne December 2013 will again be held at Swinburne University Hawthorn, in the TD building.
+RHoK Melbourne was located at Swinburne University Hawthorn, in the AGSE building.

-Here's an outline of how the RHOK Melbourne hackathon will run.
-We keep most of the time for actual development, and the speechifying and admin to a bare minimum.
-The problems that will be pitched for teams to work on will be added to the "Problems" page as they are ready.
+Here's an outline of how the RHoK Melbourne hackathon will run in June.
+We'll keet most of the time for actual development, and the speechifying and admin to a bare minimum.
+The challenges and problems people will be pitching to be worked will be updated on "Problems" page.